sjhloco/nornir_validate/validation_builder/README.md

 ^^^^ END report_actual_state_task ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ```

-Finally once happy with the new validations run the script with no flags which is the equivalent of using nornir_validate.

- use dynamically created files for both the desired and actual states.
-These lines of code can then be moved into the nornir_validate *templates* directory to be used for future .
+Finally once happy with the new validations run the script with no flags which is the equivalent of using nornir_validate to dynamically create files for both the desired and actual states.
+These lines of code can then be moved into the nornir_validate *templates* directory to be used for future.